 Take my advice.
 Do not under any circumstances decide to start two new websites at more or less the same time.
-Not only will your self-image as a demon web-designer, photo-blogger par excellence and creator of deathless prose sans pareil end up seriously dented, your patience and your sanity will be tried … and the patience and sanity of those nearest and dearest to you.
+Not only will your self-image as a demon web-designer, photo-blogger par excellence and creator of deathless prose end up seriously dented, your patience and your sanity will be tried .
+And the patience and sanity of those nearest and dearest to you.

-Also, your regular work-flow (even if, like mine, it’s not so much a flow as an occasional ketchup-bottle glop) will be catastrophically interrupted.
+Also, your regular work-flow will be catastrophically interrupted.
+(Even if, like mine, it’s not so much a flow as an occasional ketchup-bottle glop.)

-Howsomever, you will get a great senes of relief when you realise – as I did today – that the bulk of the work (for one of the websites at least) is complete.
+Howsomever, you will get a great sense of relief when you realise – as I did today – that the bulk of the work (for one of the websites at least) is complete.

-The two websites I’m writing about are my new photoblog Gothenburg 365 (also known as GBG365) and the new site dedicated to my on-going writing endeavour, Elin’s Story.
+The two websites I’m writing about are as follows.
+One is my new photo-blog Gothenburg 365 (also known as GBG365).
+The other is the new site dedicated to my on-going writing endeavour, Elin’s Story.

 You can’t see much of Elin’s Story yet.
 It’s not fit to be seen and won’t be for a while.
 But if you’re interested follow this link to visit the front-page teaser I’ve got showing.